 Lunt conveyancing on leasehold maisonettes normally involves the buyer’s conveyancer sending enquiries for the landlord to address.
 Although the landlord is not legally bound to answer such questions the majority will be content to do so.
 They may charge a reasonable charge for responding to enquiries or supplying documentation.
 There is no set fee.
 The average costs for the information that you are referring to is £350, in some transactions it is above £800.
 The management information fee levied by the landlord must be sent together with a synopsis of rights and obligations in relation to administration fees, otherwise the invoice is technically not due.
 In reality one has little option but to pay whatever is demanded if you want to exchange contracts with the buyer.

-I bought a 1st floor flat in Lunt, conveyancing was carried out in 2012.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Similar properties in Lunt with a long lease are worth £260,000.
-The average or mid-range amount of ground rent is £50 invoiced every year.
-The lease runs out on 21st October 2093
+I am the registered owner of a 2 bed flat in Lunt, conveyancing formalities finalised in 1996.
+Can you work out an approximate cost of a lease extension?
+Equivalent properties in Lunt with a long lease are worth £265,000.
+The ground rent is £50 charged once a year.
+The lease terminates on 21st October 2095

-With just 75 years remaining on your lease we estimate the premium for your lease extension to range between £8,600 and £9,800 plus plus your own and the landlord's "reasonable" professional fees.
+With only 76 years left to run the likely cost is going to be between £8,600 and £9,800 plus plus your own and the landlord's "reasonable" professional fees.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more comprehensive investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.